Table of Content

 This protocol faces some issues as the transaction ID isn’t passed on the click.

-Here there is no single value which enables the ad server to locate which click the conversion is associated with.
+Here there is no single value that enables the ad server to locate which click the conversion is associated with.

 The conversion is displayed on a separate line with the advertiser metrics.